-Read the times tables out loud (3 minutes) –you will find a link to download all the times tables written out from the 3s up to the 12s.
+Read the times tables out loud (3 minutes) –you will find a link below to download all the times tables written out from the 3s up to the 12s.
 Together with your child, read the times tables that we are focusing on that week.
 Do it a second time round but this time your child should be trying to say them without reading them from the page.
 It is more important that they say them correctly than say them quickly at this stage.

-Scatter tables (up to 5 minutes) – you will find a link to download Scatter Tables at the end of this document.
+Scatter tables (up to 5 minutes) – you will find a link below to download Scatter Tables at the end of this document.
 To use them, you call out a question from the times table you are focusing on and your child should point to the answer on the page.
 For example, if you are concentrating on the 5 times table, then find the Scatter Table for the 5s and call out questions like, “9 times 5” (your child points to 45), “6 times 5” (your child points to 30) or “5 times 12” (your child points to 60).
 Your child should be trying to get them correct each time and not worrying about the speed.